This section is covered in more detail in I1.

 How many computers, devices with some limited intelligence, did random chance ever create?

-There was a BBC2 Learning Zone program on mapping the whole human genome, shown on Friday 24th October 2:00 am (2003?), wherein a Professor from a London university said that knowing the whole genome is like knowing every word in a Shakespearian sonnet, but the trouble he had was that he did not know the grammar of the genome which gives him the order of the words, so he could not read or write the sonnet of life.
+There was a BBC2 Learning Zone program "After the Genome" on mapping the whole human genome, shown on Friday 24th October from 1:30-2:20 am 2003, wherein a Professor from a London university (Queen Mary) said that knowing the whole genome is like knowing every word in a Shakespearian sonnet, but the trouble he had was that he did not know the grammar of the genome which gives him the order of the words, so he could not read or write the sonnet of life.
 But his very words show that there must be a genetic poet, a greater Shakespeare, whose poetry we are.

 In fact modern genetics acknowledges that there is a grammar to the genetic code with certain genes controlling macro body part positioning etc. So much so that humans have over 50% of the genetic material of a Banana, and the same genes control the same thing in entirely different animals.
 Geneticists describe this phenomenon as nature being 'lazy'.
 But it is nothing of the sort, a random process cannot possibly be lazy, it has to try every possible combination all the time.
 Evolution cannot have a grammar, and can never be lazy, it is merely the application of random chance to a vocabulary and the discarding of all the failures.
 So the existence of a universal genetic grammar of life that defines the way the genetic vocabulary is always put together necessitates an intelligent poet or a creator.
-Random processes cannot have grammar which is structure.
+Random processes cannot have grammar which is a structure for an intelligence to build with.

 The other obvious clue is that the Genetic Code is digital and mankind now processes nearly all information digitally.
 So we are using the same techniques as nature.
 But mankind did not stumble across the digital age by random chance, we invented it using our intelligence.
-So how can we believe that nature has no designer?
+So how can we believe that nature has no designer for her digital exuberance?

 The Sun is 400x larger than the moon and is 400x further away from the earth than the moon.
 This is the statistically incedible coincidence that causes a lunar and solar eclipse.
 Why do these two critical heavenly bodies fit over each other from our standpoint?

-Every animal with a heart has a lifespan of near enough 1 billions beats, no matter how fast thier heart beats.
+Every animal with a heart has a lifespan of near enough 1 billions beats, no matter how fast their heart beats.
 So much so that biologists have incorporated this feature in a formula...

 Life expectancy = 1902.6 / heart rate (beat per minute)